lamesensei/typefall/README.md

 - BOOTSTRAP
 ## Run
 Visit https://lamesensei.github.io/typefall/ to test the latest commit!
+## Instructions
+The word list is generated via AJAX request to Datamuse API.
+1. Verify game is loaded properly by pressing enter - You should hear 'nope'
+	- Otherwise refresh the page (cache) with CMD+SHIFT+R (mac) / CTRL + F5 (windows) till the AJAX errors are resolved.
+2. Type 'enter' to begin
+3. Type 'console' to enter prompt mode to modify the game parameters (rows / modifier (milliseconds) / word category)
+4. Type 'saiyan' to get some motivation

 ## To-do List
 ##### MVP
 - [x] Detect player typing input